52North/GeologicToolbox/README.md

 Tools for geologic data access, analysis, and 3D visualization

 ## Project Idea
 The objective of the Geologic Toolbox project is to provide software tools which bring geologic data into the GIS world.
 As a first step, a collection of functions to import geologic layer models and borehole information into ESRI's ArcGIS Pro environment is provided.
 Furthermore, additional Java implementations which run independently from ArcGIS Pro can be used.
 We expect that the offered toolbox functionality will grow soon in the near future.
+A draft version of a White Paper describing the idea behind the project can be found [here](https://www.hs-bochum.de/fileadmin/public/Die-BO_Fachbereiche/fb_g/veroeffentlichungen/Schmidt/52N_GeologicToolbox_White_Paper_draft3.pdf).

 ## Functionality
 ### 52n GeologicToolbox for ArcGIS Pro